Sorted header abstract pattern

 You’d think it wouldn’t be that hard to score the three, and that most would choose to wait.

-Kids in the original study did not last much more than a minute before they gobbled the Oreo.
-It did become easier to wait if the kids distracted themselves by thinking about something fun, or if the treat was not placed in plain sight.
+Kids in the original study didnt last much more than a minute before they gobbled the Oreo.
+It did become easier to wait if they distracted themselves by thinking about something fun, or if the treat wasnt placed in plain sight.
 Then the average became more like 11 minutes.

-The curious thing, though, is that if you shift those 15 minutes of waiting further into the future, it is much easier to make a better decision.
-If you asked a child right now whether tomorrow they would like one chocolate fish at 2pm or three fish at 2.15pm, they would much more readily choose the three slightly later tomorrow.
+The curious thing, though, is that if you shift those 15 minutes of waiting further into the future, it’s much easier to make a better decision.
+If you asked a child right now whether tomorrow they would like one chocolate fish at 2pm or three at 2.15pm, they would much more readily choose the three slightly later tomorrow.

 Getting kids into KiwiSaver is much like that – it can be about making good choices far into their future.
 If you wait and leave the decision to opt in or out until the moment they start earning, they might opt out and find lots of other short-term reasons to use that contribution money.